Now Open: The Green Dragon Mahjong Parlor!

 What is Riichi Mahjong?

-It’s a little like Poker, dialed up to eleven.
-Four players, each vying to be the first to complete a hand of fourteen tiles grouped in threes and a matching pair.
-There’s tile-stealing, deception, luck, a variety of winning hands with different values, even a boast when you’re one away from winning that scores you more points!
+It’s a tiny bit like Poker, dialed up to eleven.
+Each round sees four players vying to be the first to complete a hand of fourteen tiles grouped in threes and a matching pair.
+There’s discard-stealing, strategy, luck, a variety of winning hands with different values, and even a way to boast when you’re one tile away from winning that scores you more points!
 I got the basics written up over in the parlor, and a cheat sheet for all the hands you can make.

 Sounds daunting?

 Well, there’s no better way to grasp it than by sitting down with someone to help you through.
 I’ve proven I can coach someone to a good base level of play, and am willing to extend that offer to anyone interested!
-Just mail Synes Zurnst and we can set somethin’ up.
-I got a real good free website (it’s even on Steam and mobile!) for this, it’s got CPU for friendlies games and a whole bunch of quality of life goodness.
+Just mail Synes Zurnst and we can set somethin’ up, or stop by when there’s a pale snake gal around.
+I got a real good free website (it’s even on Steam and mobile!) for this, it’s got CPU for non-ranked games and a whole bunch of quality of life goodness.

-This game rocks, its complexity keeps it lively and interesting way more than any other parlor game I’ve come across, and I wanna share that fun around!
+This game rocks, its complexity keeps it lively and interesting way more than any other gambling game I’ve come across, and I wanna share that fun around!

 Disclaimer!

 There’s no real gambling going on, just for-fun matches.
-Wagered favours are on a purely, mutually consensual basis.
+Wagered favours are on a purely IC, mutually consensual basis that aren’t strictly binding.

-The parlor’s also handy for shady deals and the like, being part of Umber Point.
+The parlor’s also handy for shady deals and the like, being part of Pieradyne’s run-down side.
 Though, do respect if folks wanna stop in, and drag things to a spare game room if they’d rather not be party to something heated going on.

 Suggested viewing on the side: